Zakru/MinecraftBattleRoyale/README.md

 Now that you have acquired the datapack files, copy the desired datapack(s) from the repository root folder into the `datapacks` folder of your world.
-The installation is completed by starting the server, opening the world or using the `/reload` command in-game.
+The installation is completed by starting the server, entering the world or using the `/reload` command in-game.

 ## Usage